andrewchambers/hermes/doc/man/hermes.1.md

 ## ENVIRONMENT

   * `HERMES_STORE`:
     The path to the package store commands are run against.
-If unset a root owned package store is assumed.
+If unset a root owned, multi user package store is assumed.

 ## SEE ALSO